 Best Result of IF: Changing Habits

 With intermittent fasting, I felt like I took back control of my eating habits.
 It became easier to start making better food choices.
-Now I rarely eat sugary foods when before I ate them daily.
-It’s been a really natural transition into healthy eating habits.

 If it interests you and you are breastfeeding, be sure to consult with your doctor/pediatrician first.
 (And check out my top tips for intermittent fasting while breastfeeding).

-And then let me know how it goes for you!
+I’d love to know how it goes for you!

 Good luck, mama!